takahiro-doba-research/maeda-lab-postdoc/README.md

 ## `calculation/` — Quantum Chemical Calculations

-SC-AFIR (Stochastic Conformer-based AFIR) calculations using GRRM/ONIOM(B3LYP/LanL2DZ:UFF) to map the reaction path network of a Pd-catalyzed C–H functionalization reaction.
-The reaction involves a pyridone directing group and an MPAA (mono-protected amino acid) ligand.
+SC-AFIR calculations using GRRM/ONIOM(B3LYP/LanL2DZ:UFF) to map the reaction path network of a Pd-catalyzed C–H functionalization reaction.
+The reaction involves a pyridone and an MPAA (mono-protected amino acid) as ligands.

 ### Reaction pathway (6 key intermediates)